tamersp25/docs/docs/engines/cognitive/speech/speaker-separation/README.md

 TODO: Separate out label-based detections vs. entity-based recognitions?

-### Merging with Transcription Output

-Speaker separation information is often coupled with [transcription](/engines/cognitive/transcription/) information.
-A combined speaker-separated transcript would look like the following:

-TODO: Show how it would be merged with transcription (validationContracts = ["transcript", "speaker"])

 ### Legacy Format

 !> There is a legacy format that is still supported but has been deprecated.